julio-pimentel/ML_AI_applications/README.md

 # Machine Learning and AI applications
 This repository is a compilation of different applications of Machine Learning and Deep Learning algorithms.
-Due to my bachelor's degree was on Engineering, I studied advanced  courses such as with linear algebra, statistics, calculus, and data mining.
-However, I did not have enough experience using Pandas libraries as Pandas, Scikit-learn, TensorFlow, Mlxtend , Keras, OpenCV, and NLTK.
-I decided to take an online course (Lets Upgrade) and make some projects using their datasets.
+Due to my bachelor's degree was in Engineering.
+I studied several numeric related courses such as linear algebra, statistics, calculus, and data mining.
+However, I did not have enough experience using Pandas libraries like Pandas, Scikit-learn, TensorFlow, Mlxtend, Keras, OpenCV, and NLTK.
+I decided to take an online course (Lets Upgrade) and work on some projects using their datasets.
+The following algorithms are used in this repository:

 + Supervised Learning Algorithms